 "Whenever and wherever a person is suffering from any infectious fever," we read in Duret's Practical Household Cookery, published in 1891, "let a peeled onion be kept on a plate in the room of the patient.
 No one will ever catch the disease, provided the said onion be replaced every day by one freshly peeled, as then it will have absorbed the whole of the poisonous atmosphere of the room, and become black."

-And, in the Western Dental Review, published in 1887, we read: "It has been repeatedly observed that an onion patch in the immediate vicinity of a house acts as a shield against the pestilence.
+And, in an article published in the Western Dental Journal in 1887, we read: "It has been repeatedly observed that an onion patch in the immediate vicinity of a house acts as a shield against the pestilence.
 Sliced onions in a sick room absorb all the germs and prevent contagion."

 There is, of course, no more scientific basis for the belief that onions absorb all the germs in a room than the belief that onions rid the air of "infectious poisons."
 Viruses and bacteria can become airborne via droplets of saliva or mucus when people cough or sneeze, but they don't, generally speaking, hover in the atmosphere like gases and odors.
 By what physical process — other than magic — is this "absorption" supposed to take place?